prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 :::caution Prysm v2.1.3-rc.4

-**This quickstart uses [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4)**.
-The guidance in this quickstart may change as we receive feedback from users like you.
+**This quickstart uses [Prysm v2.1.3-rc.4](https://github.com/prysmaticlabs/prysm/releases/tag/v2.1.3-rc.4)** and may change significantly as we receive feedback from users like you.
 Join our [Discord server](https://discord.gg/prysmaticlabs) to share your feedback.

 :::